 Technology and Entrepreneurship

-In many ways, OKC's very roots run deep in the entrepreneurial spirit — after all, we went from a city of zero to more than 10,000 in one day back in the Land Run of 1889.
+In many ways, OKC's very roots run deep in the entrepreneurial spirit — after all, the city was founded in a day after the Land Run of 1889.
 Today, Oklahoma City's growing entrepreneurship community currently benefits from our low-cost, business-friendly environment, as well as easy talent acquisition due to our region's more than 100,000 college students.
 From successful tech startups to biotech labs to the inventor's workbench, OKC is a place where your ideas can get off the ground.